Purdue-CS193/homework-0-keiqxji/index.md

 # Kaitlyn's First CS193 HW

+My favorite things about CS193
+- The teachers
+- Coding

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown